Srikanthkovuri/REST-API/Readme.md

 * create a file as <file-name.py>
 * Now, define function which prints a message like as i did on **hello.py**
 * For debugging, Run -> add configuration -> fastapi -> 'file-name.py' ->F5
+* As we installed uvicorn server, it will host application on specific server with ip address
+* Now,we have to request to that server
 * Now,upon successful execution, we will be able to see message on our browser
    * By requsting to the server where it is hosting

+## numeric
+* This folder has a modile **main.py**,which has
+  * Classes for taking inputs
+      * NumericReq
+  * Showing outputs
+      * NumericRes
+  * Functions for Numeric calucations like addition,subtraction,division, etc.
+      * add, sub, mul, div of two numbers
+* For debugging, Run -> add configuration -> fastapi -> 'file-name.py' ->F5
+* Now,upon successful execution, we will be able to see **result** in Response-Body on our browser,
+  * By requsting to the server where it is hosting
+  * By changing Requestclass inputs